Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

   <div float="right" class="img"><img src="./resources/flex8.png" /></div>

-- Now whenever our container is too narrow for our content to fit in one line, it will split onto as many lines as it needs to display properly.
+- Now whenever our container is too narrow for our content to fit in one line, it will split into as many lines as it needs to display properly.

 <div class="fragment">
     <p>Other options are `nowrap` and `wrap-reverse`.
 Play around with both to see their functionality.</p>